LLuisPP/S1.2-Bootstrap_-_SASS-N.III/README.md

 <h2>📋 Requirements</h2>

 > [!WARNING]
-> You will need to install node.js and bootstrap and sass to install and execute this sprint
+> You will need to install node.js, bootstrap and sass in order to execute this sprint

 <div align="left">
 Install bootstrap (if needed):